 Notions of ethnic and national identity carry political, social and familial meanings too complex to analyze here.

-Numbering only 6.9 million in 1990, there are now over 17.3 million Asian Americans living in the United States, making up 6% of our nation's total population.
+Numbering only 6.9 million in 1990, there are over 19.4 million Asian Americans living in the United States as of 2013.

 States with highest number of Asian Americans include California, New York, Texas, New Jersey, and Hawai'i.

-Chinese Americans continue to be the largest Asian American ethnic group, numbering nearly 3.8 million nationwide.
-They are followed in size by Filipino (3.4 million), Indian (3.1 million), Vietnamese (1.7 million), and Korean Americans (1.7 million).
+Chinese Americans continue to be the largest Asian American ethnic group, numbering 4.2 million nationwide in 2012.
+They are followed in size by Filipino (3.6 million), Indian (3.3 million), Vietnamese (1.9 million), and Korean Americans (1.8 million).

-Approximately 60% of Asian Americans are foreign-born, the highest proportion of any racial group nationwide.
-In contrast, only 38% of Latinos, 8% of African Americans, and 4% of non-Hispanic Whites were born outside the United States.
+Approximately 66% of Asian Americans are foreign-born, the highest proportion of any racial group nationwide.
+In contrast, 37% of Hispanics; 16% of Native Hawaiian and Pacific Islanders (NHPIs), 8% of African Americans; and 8% of Whites are foreign born.

 Refugees and Asylees are persons who came to the United States to escape persecution in their country of origin.
 Refugees are immigrants who applied for admission while living abroad, while asylees are immigrants who applied for admission at either a port of entry or within the United States.